‘Not All Those That Wander Are Lost’

 During those 18+ months, I learned that writing about what I was feeling and experiencing was a release that helped me cope and survive.
 I experienced grace, hope, and sorrow, sometimes concurrently, and being able to write about it was a step in my healing which continues today.

-Now at almost 60 years of age, I have come to understand that living is not in the planning but life is really found in the journey.
+Now, I have come to understand that living is not in the planning but life is really found in the journey.
 And that is what I hope Posts From Along the Road will share with you.
 That through the highs and lows experienced along life’s road we can come to know and even appreciate everything that life brings our way.